+The Sidewalk Popcorn wagon was purchased new by Bill Chelvin of California on April 6, 1918.
+Mr. Chelvin paid nearly a thousand dollars for it.
+The wagon was then owned by Bill Trunell, who began to restore it.
 The 1918 Model A Popcorn Wagon has leaf springs, original French plate beveled glass and the original gas lamp.
 The roof and wheels have been meticulously restored.
 A fuel tank, air pump and fuel tank gauge have been fitted to the wagon.
-The tongue for pulling the wagon was completely restored and fitted to the wagon.
-The sidewalk popcorn wagon has a horizontal steam engine which stirred the popcorn and operated the peanut roaster.
-A red and white roller curtain provides shade, while a hollow-wire gasoline lantern lights up the wagon at night.
+The Cretors Model A has a horizontal steam engine which stirred the popcorn and operated the peanut roaster.
+A red and white roller curtain provides shade, while a hollow-wire gasoline lantern lights up the Cretors at night.

-According to Pearson & Company, who specialize in the restoration of these popcorn wagons, only five of these popcorn wagons exist today.
+According to Pearson & Company, who specializes in the restoration of these popcorn wagons, only five of these popcorn wagons exist today.
 This is the most deluxe model of all Cretors hand-drawn vending wagons.